djfwilkinson/metalsmith-frontmatter-renderer/README.md

 - `out` is the key of the object to update the values upon.
 Default the value of `key`.
 - `ext` is a string used by [inputformat-to-jstransformer](https://github.com/jstransformers/inputformat-to-jstransformer) to determine which jstransformer to load and use. *Note: you do need to install whichever jstransformer you want to use.* Default `md`.
 - `suppressNoFilesError` is a boolean to determine the behaviour when there are no files to look check the frontmatter of.
 Set to `true` to prevent an error being thrown if there are no files.
 Default `false`.
+- `options` is an object that will be passed to the jstransformer render function as the second parameter (options).
+Default to empty object `{}`.

 ## CLI Usage